duytinvo/comp4312/assignment1/README.md

 1. [**storage_upload_files.py**](storage_upload_files.py): Uploads a list of files to the bucket.
 2. [**storage_download_files.py**](storage_download_files.py): Downloads a list of blobs from the bucket.

-Please complete all preserved parts under the block:
+Please complete all preserved parts under the blocks:
 ```python
     #####################
     # Your code is here #